pcottle/learnGitBranching/README.md

 # LearnGitBranching

 LearnGitBranching is a pseudo-git sandbox and interactive series of tutorials / challenges to accelerate the understanding of how git commit trees work.
+The ideal audience is a complete newcomer to git, but a wide range of experience levels should be able ot benefit from these tutorials.

 It supports a fairly wide range of commands and dynamically visualizes the effects each change has on a commit tree visualization next to the command box:

 <img src="https://raw.github.com/pcottle/learnGitBranching/master/assets/learnGitBranching.png"/>